mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

-After 80 years, rock god Zéno Paradise, the androgynous musician from the Lancian Cultural Region, is on his farewell tour, playing concerts at sector capitals between the Gushemege and Core sectors.
+After 80 years, rock god Zéno Paradise, the androgynous musician from the Lancian Cultural Region, is on his farewell tour, playing concerts at sector capitals between the Gushemege and [[Core sector]] s.
 Zéno, his band, their manager and promoter, have been touring the sector in Fairlight, a far trader modified with a recording studio, luxury amenities and storage.

-A miscommunication at their last stop in Loshad means several tons of cargo containers are missing and Zéno is refusing to perform tonight’s show without his equipment.
+A miscommunication at their last stop in Loshad means several tons of cargo containers are missing and Zéno is refusing to perform tonight's show without his equipment.
 The tour has been wildly successful, with prime seats selling for over Cr8000 and his promoter Kip Hartmann is frantically looking for solutions.

-The Travellers’ ship is indisposed, either being refuelled, repaired or loaded with freight, making this a great opportunity to earn some quick cash.
+The Travellers' ship is indisposed, either being refuelled, repaired or loaded with freight, making this a great opportunity to earn some quick cash.

 BACKGROUND
-As the crew arrives at the highport, the comms channels are abuzz with excitement over tonight’s show.
+As the crew arrives at the highport, the comms channels are abuzz with excitement over tonight's show.
 There are several nobles, dilettantes and members of high society at the station, indicated by the vast number of yachts and pleasure craft in the docking bay.
-Holovids carry more information about tonight’s show, with details about the illustrious career of this enigmatic, genre-defining – and genre-defying – musician.
+Holovids carry more information about tonight's show, with details about the illustrious career of this enigmatic, genre-defining – and genre-defying – musician.

-A message comes through the open starship comms from tour manager Kip Hartmann: there are some problems with tonight’s show.
-He is recruiting Travellers for a few hours’ work assisting him finding some missing equipment vital to the performance.
-He is offering Cr2000, plus bonuses, for less than a day’s work.
+A message comes through the open starship comms from tour manager Kip Hartmann: there are some problems with tonight's show.
+He is recruiting Travellers for a few hours' work assisting him finding some missing equipment vital to the performance.
+He is offering Cr2000, plus bonuses, for less than a day's work.

 THE SITUATION
-Once the Travellers have agreed to assist Mr. Hartmann, he transmits to them a ‘rider’ – a list of requirements an artist makes that must be met before they agree to perform.
+Once the Travellers have agreed to assist Mr. Hartmann, he transmits to them a 'rider' – a list of requirements an artist makes that must be met before they agree to perform.
 He then transfers the purchase

-proxy program (3P or ‘threep’) to their personal computers.
-Kip uses the software to transfer Cr1000 to each of the Travellers’ personal accounts, with more to come at the end of the day.
+proxy program (3P or 'threep') to their personal computers.
+Kip uses the software to transfer Cr1000 to each of the Travellers' personal accounts, with more to come at the end of the day.

-As the Travellers are not the only ones helping find missing items, Kip’s assistant Sisi will work with the group, approving purchases, receiving goods and paying the Travellers at the end of the mission.
+As the Travellers are not the only ones helping find missing items, Kip's assistant Sisi will work with the group, approving purchases, receiving goods and paying the Travellers at the end of the mission.
 She can be found at the stage door of the venue, a woman in her thirties with